 But upon many efforts to replicate the recipe, I was finally able to find to spot the difference.

 - Use mushroom broth - this will make your Borscht even more flavorful;

 - Sauté the veggies.
 An important step that brings out the flavor of onion and carrot.
-Don't rush in and let those vegetables enough time to become translucent and slightly caramelised;
+Don't rush in and let those vegetables have enough time to become translucent and slightly caramelized;

-- When potatoes are cooked and before adding all other ingredients, go ahead and mash about half of the potatoes with potato masher.
-You don't need to remove potatoes from the pot (but you can if you want to), simply insert potato masher and carefully and slowly mash a little bit of cooked potatoes.
+- When the potatoes are cooked and before adding all other ingredients, go ahead and mash about half of the potatoes with a potato masher.
+You don't need to remove potatoes from the pot (but you can if you want to), simply insert the potato masher and carefully and slowly mash a few cooked potatoes.
 This is the key and my mom's signature step.
 It will make Borscht slightly thicker and even more delicious.